Nervous Breakthrough: Part 2 - Trauma vs. Conditioning

 Well this is when the little “t” experiences or conditioning comes into play.
 As James Hollis presents in his book The Middle Passage, “The Middle Passage begins as a kind of tectonic pressure which builds from below.
 Like the plates of the Earth, which shift, rub against each other and accrue pressure that erupts as earthquakes, so the planes of the personality collide.
 The acquired sense of self, with its assembled perceptions and complexes…begins to grate and grind against the greater Self which seeks its own realization…While some come to this fated meeting with themselves through a catastrophic event, all suffer warnings long before.
 The ground beneath one’s feet trembles ever so slightly, and it is easy to ignore, at first…”

 This is when we can begin a journey of self-discovery with the body and the nervous system as our main guides.
 The process can take longer than treating Trauma from a single incident, but the results can be even more life transforming.
-By using simple exercises and techniques modified from standard trauma resolution therapies we can begin to de-condition the body and nervous system of the old beliefs that have been stored in it either consciously or unconsciously.
-We don’t even have to know what those beliefs are.
-We simply begin stimulating the system to discharge whatever “feels” misaligned and uncomfortable.
-Then we train ourselves to notice signs of energy discharge as our body remembers how to do it quite naturally.
+By utilizing somatic awareness processes, simple bilateral exercises and techniques modified from standard trauma resolution therapies we can begin to de-condition the body and nervous system of the old beliefs that have been stored in it either consciously or unconsciously.
+We don’t necessarily even have to know what the original experiences were, especially since many are often pre-verbal.
+But we need to begin by turning our awareness gently inward to our felt experience and the ways we have habitually contracted our energy within our core.
+This can be challenging at first as we realize how long we have distracted ourselves from this awkward, inner discomfort or have been overwhelmed by it.
+Yet in time, we can begin to regain the natural capacity for the organism to release the held tension and find a greater level of peace in our tissues and mind than ever before.

 Once a client called me all excited to say she had broken a tooth and while she sat waiting in the dentist’s office she started feeling her toes tingle and she knew she was already releasing the traumatic energy of the experience.
 Our bodies begin to remember how to do what wild animals do all the time.
 If a deer held onto all the “fight or flight” energy of every time it sensed a predator or was chased, it too would end up with Post Traumatic Stress Disorder!

 So the main key is to notice when our bodies are giving us signs of distress.
 A typical example is that we react disproportionately to an irritating situation.
 First we need to interrupt the pattern by some beneficial means.
-Then we need to input a more positive response.
-When we begin to do this repeatedly, the patterns start to change and we become freed from a lot of conscious and unconscious conditioned beliefs that have limited us for a long, long time.
+Then we need to allow the energy to begin to flow and release in a way that is not overwhelming or re-traumatizing.
+Finally, we need to input a more positive response using resources that we have intentionally cultivated.
+When we begin to do this repeatedly, the patterns start to change.
 This then makes it far easier to explore the "causes" of our fears and old beliefs without the excessive emotional reactivity that they have held in the past.
-In time, we can learn to watch our Soulma (Soul+Soma) for signs that something is "up" and go into it right away and find it's source and transmute it.
+In time, we can learn to watch our Soulma (Soul+Soma) for signs that something is "up" and go into it right away and find the "node of beliefs" that perpetuate the reactivity.
 This allows us to move into a higher state of connection with out Source/Self on a daily basis and assists any and all other growth processes or practices that we are already doing.
-For some people, even heightened states of awareness and insight about our conditioning and beliefs doesn't let the nervous system know that it can quit holding the energetic residue of the experience and using somatic based processes liberate the body in order to ultimately free the mind!
+For some people, even heightened states of awareness and insight about our conditioning and beliefs doesn't let the nervous system know that it can quit holding the energetic residue of the experience, but by adding somatic based processes we can liberate the body in order to ultimately free the mind!

 © Jeanette Amlie